Stop Cop City: Prison farm

+The facility is located at the Old Atlanta Prison Farm (OPF), which in 1999 the Department of City Planning recommended be preserved and placed on the National Register of Historic Places.
+The majority of prisoners had been arrested for "public inebriation" and related crimes.
+Prisoners frequently went on strike to demand better food, sanitation, and medical care, and to protest the prison's habit of releasing prisoners downtown late at night with nowhere to go.
+Beginning in the 1970s, the prison's agricultural operations were "scaled back down to dairy and livestock—250 cows, 300 hogs, 145 prisoners—and abandoned field by field."
+It was closed officially in the 1990s.

+In the two decades before the Cop City controversy, the grassroots organization Save the Old Atlanta Prison Farm advocated for converting the abandoned prison farm into a public park.
+Members built trails and led historical walking tours for neighbors as part of their advocacy, laying the foundation for the movement to Defend the Atlanta Forest.

-The facility is located at the Old Atlanta Prison Farm (OPF), which some have recommend be preserved and placed on the National Register of Historic Places.
-Opponents of the project have objected to placing the police facility on the site of alleged human rights violations.
-Environmental justice advocates and organizations have proposed that the OPF should remain a centerpiece in the 3500 acre urban green space called the South River Forest, citing "massive disparities" in Atlanta’s access to green space: African-American residentsincluding the area surrounding the OPFhave fewer and smaller parks.
+Opponents of Cop City have objected to placing the police facility on the site of alleged human rights violations.
+Environmental justice advocates and organizations have proposed that the OPF should remain a centerpiece in the 3500 acre urban green space called the South River Forest, citing "massive disparities" in Atlanta's access to green space: African-American residentsincluding the area surrounding the OPFhave fewer and smaller parks.

 Timeline

 Cop City has been opposed by a varied coalition that includes residents and neighborhood associations as well as groups organized around racial, housing, food, and environmental justice.'
 Plans were approved by the city in September 2021 after 17 hours of public comment from over 1,100 persons from Atlanta and elsewhere, 70% of whom opposed the project.
 Some expressed concern that the approval process was secretive with limited input from affected communities.
 The city appointed a community-advisory committee, and in 2022 Atlanta mayor Andre Dickens said that there was "a lot of room for input."
 The advisory committee did not include representatives from environmental groups, but does include representatives from the police and fire departments and the Dickens administration.

 DTF supporters led divestment movements against corporate sponsors of the APF, and four "week of action" campaigns in 2021–22 that featured live music, supply drives, skill shares, and history lessons about the area.

 A portion of the South River Forest adjacent to the APF training center has also been threatened with development by Blackhall Studios—part of the Atlanta film industry.
 Two environmental organizations, the South River Forest Coalition and the South River Watershed Alliance, filed a lawsuit against the film studio development.